-RICS House Price Balance in the United Kingdom remained unchanged at -14 percent in December.
-RICS House Price Balance in the United Kingdom averaged 14.44 percent from 1978 until 2025, reaching an all time high of 100.00 percent in January of 1978 and a record low of -92.32 percent in April of 2008.
+RICS House Price Balance in the United Kingdom decreased to -12 percent in February from -10 percent in January of 2026.
+RICS House Price Balance in the United Kingdom averaged 14.36 percent from 1978 until 2026, reaching an all time high of 100.00 percent in January of 1978 and a record low of -92.32 percent in April of 2008.
 This page includes a chart with historical data for the United Kingdom RICS House Price Balance.
-United Kingdom RICS House Price Balance - data, historical chart, forecasts and calendar of releases - was last updated on February of 2026.
+United Kingdom RICS House Price Balance - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.

-RICS House Price Balance in the United Kingdom remained unchanged at -14 percent in December.
+RICS House Price Balance in the United Kingdom decreased to -12 percent in February from -10 percent in January of 2026.
 RICS House Price Balance in the United Kingdom is expected to be -2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the United Kingdom RICS House Price Balance is projected to trend around 8.00 percent in 2027 and 12.00 percent in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast